The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/fighter.md

 *Equipment*
 1. Kickass hat - helmet
-1. A string of garlic or holy water
+2. A string of garlic
+3. Holy water - undead take d8 dmg if doused in it, bypassing AV
+4. A silver knife - d6 dmg
-1. A silver knife or a stake of hawthorn wood
+5. A stake of hawthorn wood

 *Talents*: Armor Master, Monster Lore, History